Stage 2: Life Context | Wheel of Life

 7 min read

-Your life is made of parts: work, health, money, relationships, growth, play, and home.
+Your life is made of several different parts: work, health, money, relationships, growth, play, and home.
 You already know some of these are going well and that others probably aren't.

 The Wheel of Life is a diagnostic tool.
 It asks you to rate your satisfaction across the major areas of your life, then look at the shape that emerges.
-You will see that knowing something vaguely and seeing it spelled out in front of you are different experiences.
+You'll see that knowing something vaguely and seeing it visualised in front of you are different experiences.

-The shape of the Wheel of Life you draw tells you something that gut feelings alone can't.
-It shows you where you're investing your energy and where you've been quietly neglecting things.
+The shape of the Wheel of Life you draw tells you something that gut feelings alone can't, because it shows you where you're investing your energy and where you've been neglecting things.
 It reveals the gap between what you care about and how you're actually living.

 In Stage 1, you figured out who you are.
 In the Life Chapters exercise, you traced how you got here.
-The Wheel of Life does something different: it takes a photograph of right now.
-Your current life, scored honestly, with nothing smoothed over.
+The Wheel of Life does something different: it takes a photograph of how your life is right now.

-This exercise is important because life design requires a starting point, because you can't close gaps you haven't named.
-And the research shows that people who assess their satisfaction in specific domains make better decisions about where to focus than people who rely on a single "how's life going?" feeling.
+This exercise is important because life design requires a starting point, and you can't close gaps you haven't named.
+The research shows that people who assess their satisfaction in specific domains make better decisions about where to focus than people who rely on a single "how's life going?" feeling.

 Origin: Paul J. Meyer and the coaching tradition